forrest79/phpgsql-nette/readme.md

 ## Query dumper

-SQL queries are dumped in `Tracy\Bar` and in `Tracy\Bluescreen` and you can use different dumpers/formatters.
+SQL queries are dumped in `Tracy\Bar` and in `Tracy\BlueScreen` and you can use different dumpers/formatters.
 Three are included:
 - `PhPgSql\Tracy\QueryDumpers\NullDumper` - show SQL query as it is, it is used when `queryDumper: false` is set
 - `PhPgSql\Tracy\QueryDumpers\Basic` - highlight and format SQL query with basic internal formatter, it is used when `queryDumper: null` and `Doctrine\Sql-Formatter` is not installed
 - `PhPgSql\Tracy\QueryDumpers\SqlFormatter` - highlight and format SQL query with [Doctrine\Sql-Formatter](https://github.com/doctrine/sql-formatter), it is used when `queryDumper: null` and `Doctrine\Sql-Formatter` is installed